Program Eligibility & Rules

 - Students with strong campus engagement and leadership roles

 - Ability to work independently with little supervision

 - Strong critical thinking skills and good judgment

 - Ability to take initiative and follow directions

 - Ability to articulate ideas

 - Analytical ability

 Program opportunities for Interns:

-- Participate in a 8-week internship with major studios, networks, agencies and other industry organizations
+- Participate in an 8-10 week internship with major studios, networks, agencies, record labels, sports, technology, and other leading industry organizations

 - Participate in various professional development programs to equip participants for employment upon graduation